Characters of Final Fantasy X and X-2: Yevon Order

-The Yevon Order is the unique religious organization in Spira.
+The Yevon Order is a religious organization in Spira.
 It has been ruled by Grand Maester Yo Mika (ヨー=マイカ, Yō-Maika) since fifty years before the events of the game.
 When Yuna asks Yo Mika to send the unsent Seymour during her trial in Bevelle, Mika reveals that he too is an unsent, having remained in Spira to guide its people even after death.
 Although Mika condemns Yuna as a traitor for killing Seymour and questioning Yevon, he eventually repeals the condemnation in an attempt to prevent order from breaking down.
-When he learns that the party has defeated Yunalesca, and thus placed the Final Summoning out of reach forever, he departs to the Farplane, believing that the end of Spira is near.
+When he learns that the party has defeated Yunalesca, and thus placed the Final Summoning out of reach, he departs to the Farplane, believing that the end of Spira is near.

-The other Maesters include Wen Kinoc (ウェン=キノック, Wen-Kinokku), the leader of the Crusaders and Warrior Monks and old friend of Auron, who is killed by Seymour after Yuna's trial; Kelk Ronso (ケルク=ロンゾ, Keruku-Ronzo), a Yevon maester and leader of the Ronso tribe, who leaves the former after learning that Seymour had committed a patricide but is killed by Seymour; and Jyscal Guado (ジスカル=グアド, Jisukaru-Guado), the deceased Maester of Yevon killed by his own son Seymour.
-However, in the events of Final Fantasy X-2, Jyscal, Kinoc, and Mika appear as unsent spirits within the depths of Bevelle's Via Infinito and become fiends.
+The other Maesters include Wen Kinoc (ウェン=キノック, Wen-Kinokku), the leader of the Crusaders and Warrior Monks and old friend of Auron, who Seymour kills after Yuna's trial; Kelk Ronso (ケルク=ロンゾ, Keruku-Ronzo), a Yevon maester and leader of the Ronso tribe, who leaves the former after learning that Seymour had committed patricide but is killed by Seymour; and Jyscal Guado (ジスカル=グアド, Jisukaru-Guado), the deceased Maester of Yevon who was killed by his own son Seymour.
+However, during the events of Final Fantasy X-2, Jyscal, Kinoc, and Mika appear as unsent spirits within the depths of Bevelle's Via Infinito and become fiends.